dv5150/laravel-docker-dev-env/Readme.md

     - `127.0.0.1 yetanothertodolist.test`
 - *(Optional) Before the last step, do the SSL setup explained below if you want to get https working*
 - Now you'll be able to run as many projects as you would like to: `$ docker-compose up -d <projectname> <anotherproject> <etc...>`
+- Enter the project work container as: `docker-compose exec -it <projectname> /bin/sh`
 ---
 ## SSL:
 - Run Windows PowerShell __as admin__